M13’s Investment Thesis: Emerging Technologies Improving Daily Living

 Below are some themes in M13’s areas of focus:

-- Medical testing & redefining the annual checkup: More frequent testing (including expanded testing for antibodies) with a need for and focus on data and benchmarks
+Medical testing and redefining the annual checkup: More frequent testing (including expanded testing for antibodies) with a need for and focus on data and benchmarks

-- Shift in location and drive towards ownership: Consumers seeking out greater stability could mean a swing back to suburbs/rural areas and ownership instead of renting
+Shift in location and drive toward ownership: Consumers seeking out greater stability could mean a swing back to suburbs/rural areas and ownership instead of renting

-- Creative ownership models: Rates are all time low, but there is less disposable income
+Creative ownership models: Rates are at an all- time low, but there is less disposable income

-- Repurposed commercial real estate market: The results of working from home, WeWork implosion and increased e-commerce will drive down yields
+Repurposed commercial real estate market: The results of working from home, the WeWork implosion, and increased e-commerce will drive down yields

-- Consumers looking for value: Expect consumers to trade down from restaurant meals to fast casual and from fast casual to fast food.
-Coupon clipping, value packs, private label will increase
+Consumers looking for value: Expect consumers to trade down from restaurant meals to fast casual and from fast casual to fast food.
+Coupon clipping, value packs, and private label will increase.

-- Video gaming: Increase in number of people playing and shift back to console and desktop games vs. mobile / casual
+Video gaming: Increase in number of people playing and shift back to console and desktop games versus mobile/casual